Loading…

 Planning tip

-When to go, June to September for the fullest flow; the surrounding pine forest is pleasant in any warm month.
+Best Time to Visit, June to September for the fullest flow; the surrounding pine forest is pleasant in any warm month.

 Getting there, Just off the Muzaffarabad-Athmuqam road near Kundal Shahi, about 55 km from Muzaffarabad.